jeffreykegler/hoonlint/misc/whitespace.md

 * Its rune.

-* A vertical gap, whose inter-column is the anchor column, and whose pre-column is aligned at the runstep lines.
+* A vertical gap, with comments at the anchor column, and aligned at the runstep lines.

-* A running where

-    * runstep lines are aligned one stop after the anchor column;
+* A running where runstep lines are aligned one stop after the anchor column.

-    * the inter-column of the vertical gaps is aligned at the anchor column; and

-    * the pre-column of the vertical gaps is aligned at the runstep lines.
+  The runstep lines are separated by vertical gaps with comments at the anchor column and aligned with the runstep lines.

-* A vertical gap, whose inter-column is the anchor column, and whose pre-column is aligned at the runstep lines.
+* A vertical gap, with comments at the anchor column, and aligned at the runstep lines.

 * A TISTIS aligned at the anchor column.